websanova/easycache/README.md

 ### `cached`

-This is mostly used for testing but is convenient look up to know whether the model is actually from the cache or not.
+This is mostly used for testing but is convenient to look up to know whether the model is actually from the cache or not.

 ### `cacheKey`

 This field is set by default using the `getTable()` method.
 However you can overwrite it in case you have some more complicated class structure in your models.

-It will cache the times using this key like so:
+It will cache the `items` using this key like so:

 ~~~
 Cache::tags('items')->put('items-id-14', $model, $this->cacheTime);